Skip to Content

 CONTACT: email@example.com or call 09 2136700 for more information or for a confidential conversation with a counsellor or gay support person.

 Stressed out by family, friends, study, relationships, self?
-The next "Managing Stress for Success" closed 6 week group begins August 2017.
+The next "Managing Stress for Success" closed 6 week group begins April and September 2018.
 Group numbers will be limited to the first 10 students, so enrol early to avoid disappointment.
 The focus will be:

 Comments from students who have attended the group: